jcpdmr/MQTT-over-mTLS-Micropython/README.md

 - `require_certificate [true]`: Requires the presentation of a certificate during the SSL/TLS handshake phase.

 ## Usage
-We open the `mainTask/mosquitto/ca_maker.sh` script and change the subject_cn variable to the ip address of the host on which we are going to run the mosquitto broker.
+We open the `mainTask/mosquitto/ca_maker.sh` script and change the `subject_cn` variable to the ip address of the host on which we are going to run the mosquitto broker.
-In the proposed case, the address associated with the machine is 192.168.1.22.
+In the proposed case, the address associated with the machine is `192.168.1.22`.
 Next we execute the script.

 <p align="center">